dmcarth/Cue/Docs/Rendering.md

 context.append(text)
 ```

 You should never add newlines with `context.append(_:)`.
 Instead, call `context.setNeedsNewLine()`.
-This will ensure that the next append operation will automatically be placed on a new line in the render output with proper indenting.
+This will ensure that the next append operation will automatically be placed on a new line with the proper indent.

 Managing indentation is as easy as calling `context.pushIndent()` and `context.popIndent`.
-Each newline will automatically get the proper indentation set by those two methods.
 For an example, here is how `HTMLMarkupRenderer` renders  indented block tags.

 ```swift
 func renderTag(_ tag: String, class name: String?, event: WalkerEvent, context: MarkupContext) {